TIGHEDEV/GitHub-Administrator-Exam/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+# GitHub Enterprise Revision guide

+## GitHub Administration

+### Administration levels

+1. Organisation
+2. Teams - these can and should be nested
+3. User

+### Sync your GitHub team with your identity provider.

+If using AzureAD, changes in AD will be reflected in GitHub.

+### Organisation level administration

+Organisation "owner" permissions allows you to do these activities:
+- Invite and remove members from an organisation
+- Place users into teams and grant "team maintaner" permissions to users
+- Add or remover external collaborators
+- Grant repository permission levels
+- Set up organisation security
+- Use customer scripts to get extra info from the repositories and apply migrations/organisation-wide changes.